RaitaroH/adl/README.md

 + option to skip all user input - works in combination with the other options as well;
 + download instead of watching; everything from above still applies;
 + use local media instead of streaming.
 Requires identical folder name to anilist anime title, ex: `Fruits Basket: 2nd Season` should be a folder in `animedir` variable, otherwise `adl` will **not** find the anime folder.
 Considering random episode numbering, `fzf` is used for episode selecting.
++ download covers from anilist and show them in the terminal;
 + do not display verbose vlc output;
 + warn user if episode wasn't found.